 Vaginal odor is a part of life and very natural.
 Our body can produce scents that are pleasant like a newborn baby and others that make us wonder.
-The good news is that there are ways to manage odor vs trying to mask it by using heavily fragranced body washes which can contribute to the problem.
+The good news is that there are ways to manage odor vs. trying to mask it by using heavily fragranced body washes which can contribute to the problem.

 Our bodies are filled with different bacteria – some are good and some are not.
 The first instinct is for us to wash more frequently and vigorously.
 As a gynecologist, I can tell you that excessive washing of the outside of the vagina (aka vulva) with strong soaps or douching inside the vagina will kill the healthy bacteria and makes the bad bacteria stronger – which can cause vaginal discharge to have an unpleasant odor or lead to yeast infections and vaginosis.
 The vagina has a pH level approximately 3.5 to 4.5 on a pH scale that ranges from 0 to 14.
 The most acidic level is 0, while 14 is the most alkaline.
 Heavily fragranced body washes that have a pH balance of 6 or more can upset the natural chemistry and issues can arise.
-Daily washing with a mild pH balanced soap is your best option to keep your chemistry in check.
+Daily washing with a mild pH balanced cleanser is your best option to keep your chemistry in check.

 Here are my 5 tips to dealing with vaginal odor and getting your vaginal health back on track.

-- Diet – Processed foods containing white sugar and flour can cause inflammation inside the body and can contribute to odor.
+- Diet– Processed foods containing white sugar and flour can cause inflammation inside the body and can contribute to odor.
 Try to eat more whole grains, fruits and vegetables and add probiotics to your diet to help decrease inflammation and normalize the pH of your body.

 - Tight Clothing – Avoid wearing restrictive underwear and pants that trap moisture and sweat around your vaginal area.
 The best material for circulation is cotton so the vagina can breathe easier.